 - Type of treatments required before and after laser hair treatment

-- The total number of laser sessions you need and cost
+- The total number of laser sessions you need and the cost

-While this seems to be an effective permanent solution, you need to consider it before seeking treatment.
+While this seems to be an effective permanent solution to remove nose hairs, there are several things that you need to consider before seeking treatment.
 Your nostrils are still at a high risk of ending up with injured mucous membranes.
 In addition to that, this is an expensive treatment option.

 How To Safely And Effectively Remove Nose Hair

-Regardless of the technique you use, safety and effectiveness are the key factors that you need to consider.
-But all these depends on how you prepare beforehand.
+Regardless of the technique you use, safety and effectiveness are the key factors you need to consider.
+But all this depends on how you prepare beforehand.

 Blow Your Nose

-You need to blow your nose to make sure the trimmer or laser effectively removes the nasal hair.
+It would help if you blew your nose to make sure the nose hair trimmer or nose hair laser effectively removes the hair.
 Blowing out your nose facilitates the removal of debris and accumulated mucous.
-Well, this will take only a few seconds.

 Be Gentle When Trimming

 The mucous membrane that covers the nostril is very sensitive.
-So, you need to be very careful and gentle.
-In case you randomly insert the clippers or scissors and then start scrapping around without proper alignment, you injure your nose.
+So, it would help if you were very careful and gentle.
+If you randomly insert the clippers or scissors and then start scraping around without proper alignment, you can injure your nose.

-Sometimes after trimming, you risk the chance of developing ingrown nose hair.
-This condition occurs when hair shaft reenters and grows back into the nasal membrane.
+Sometimes after trimming, you risk the chance of developing ingrown hair.
+This condition occurs when the hair shaft reenters and grows back into the nasal membrane.
 Possible signs of ingrown hair include: